Some links in this post may be affiliate links

 Regularly turn the pot to ensure the Trailing Geranium receives adequate light on all sides to promote even growth and prevent the plant from getting leggy.

-You can move the Cascading Geranium outdoors in summer for some sun but acclimate it gradually to prevent scorching.
+You may move the Cascading Geranium outdoors in summer for some sun but acclimate it gradually to prevent scorching.
 Ensure to bring it back inside in fall when temperatures begin to drop, it can tolerate a temperature of 100C.

 Decrease watering during the cold season as growth is minimal at this time and maintain the soil slightly moist but do not allow the soil to dry out completely.